-It’s not a secret that webinars are at the peak of it’s channel career today.
+It’s not a secret that webinars are at the peak of its channel career today.
 With everyone transitioning their live events and conferences virtually to adapt to the new normal, it’s impossible that you haven’t yet received an email invitation to one.

-There’s a lot of advantages in hosting webinars.
+There’s a lot of advantages to hosting webinars.
 For one, it’s cost-effective.
 It generates a high conversion rate and speeds up your sales process with minimal cost compared to live events.
 You can reach and communicate with hundreds of people from anywhere in the world just by hosting it in one location.
 It’s also a really good way to generate new leads and automatically position your company expert in your field, making it a good brand awareness channel.
 And the list goes on, but not everyone is getting all these results.

 After some tries, you might find your webinar events failing.
 Here’s why and how you can fix it: